-Postponement of the attached resolution to vacate the remaining public right of way of Paul Bunyan Drive until such time as SP12-16, Main Street Final Site Plan is presented to the City Council for consideration, and subject to the following:
+Approval of the attached resolution to vacate the remaining public right of way of Paul Bunyan Drive, reserving an easement for public utilities and a public vehicular ingress and egress easement across the entirety of the vacated right-of-way as with the portion vacated to the east, and subject to the following:

-- 1. The Main Street Preliminary Site Plan SP 12-16 be approved by the City Council, and the following legal agreements be signed by all relevant parties prior to Final Site Plan approval: - a.
-Main Street Area Reciprocal Parking, Access, and Public/Private Utilities Agreement - b.
-First Amendment to Exchange Agreement (Main Street Area) - c.
-Termination of Condominium Project and Master Deed Main Market Condominium - d.
-Termination of Condominium Project and Master Deed Main Street Condominium; - 2.
-The public ingress and egress easement provided in the resolution shall maintain alignment with the existing commercial driveway on the west side of Novi Road, unless and until any future site plan amendments are approved by the City; - 3.
-The public ingress and egress easement provided in the resolution shall be maintained in good repair and kept unrestricted, including the easterly portion of the former Paul Bunyan right-of-way previously vacated; - 4.
-Ownership of the existing 0.17-acre "devil's strip" on the south side of the Paul Bunyan right-of-way shall be transferred to the owner of Unit 2/Proposed Parcel 2 consistent with note included on Main Street Preliminary Site Plan SP 12-16; and - 5.
-An access easement shall be granted to the owner(s) of Parcel 50-22-23-102-027 to avoid creating a landlocked parcel, unless the owner agrees to combine that parcel with an adjacent parcel.
+- 1. The Main Street Final Site Plan SP 12-16 be approved by the City Council, and all the conditions of the approval be met; - 2.
+The public ingress and egress easement reserved in the resolution shall maintain alignment with the existing commercial driveway on the west side of Novi Road, unless and until any future site plan amendments are approved by the City; - 3.
+The public ingress and egress easement reserved in the resolution shall be maintained in good repair and kept unrestricted, including the recorded access easement over the easterly portion of the former Paul Bunyan right-of-way previously vacated;

+- 4. Ownership of the existing 0.17-acre "devil's strip" on the south side of the Paul Bunyan right-of-way shall be transferred to the owner of Unit 2/Proposed Parcel 2 consistent with note included on Main Street Final Site Plan SP 12-16, with City staff to take such action as is necessary to confirm vesting of title in the owner of such property; and - 5.
+An access easement shall be granted to the owner(s) of Parcel 50-22-23-102-027 to avoid creating a landlocked parcel, unless the owner agrees to combine that parcel with an adjacent parcel. - 6.
+A separate Public Utilities and Ingress and Egress Easement in Connection with Street Vacation, in substantially the same form as attached hereto, shall be executed by the benefitting property owner(s) if required by the City.

-1 1 2 Υ N
+1 2 Υ N

 Mayor Gatt

 Mayor Pro Tem Staudt

 Council Member Casey

 Council Member Fischer